syncfusion-content/blazor-docs/blazor/mention/filtering-data.md

 The `AllowSpaces` property is used to control whether spaces are allowed in the middle of the mention or not.
 If `AllowSpaces` is set to `true`, the Mention component will allow spaces in the middle of the mention and the data source will be filtered accordingly.
 If `AllowSpaces` is set to `false`, the Mention component will not allow spaces in the middle of the mention and the data source will not be filtered on space key press.

-> By default, the `AllowSpaces` property is disabled, and the space ends the mention component search.
+> By default, the `AllowSpaces` property is disabled, and the space ends the Mention component search.

 {% highlight razor %}